-Not all gladiators entered into the arena with limited armor and a weapon in hand.
+Not all gladiators entered into the arena with limited armor.
 Some, like the secutor gladiator, would have worn heavy armor like this Gladiator Front and Back Plate, all with the intention of making the fight more entertaining.

-The armor a gladiator wore often depended on their type, although one of the more common pieces of gladiatorial armor was this Iron Gladiator Scaled Arm Guard.
-This scaled protector offers the defense of metal armor in a rather lightweight package.
+The armor a gladiator wore often depended on their type, although a more common piece of gladiatorial armor was this Iron Gladiator Scaled Arm Guard.
+This protector offers the defense of metal armor in a rather lightweight package.

-Some gladiators wore very little armor, choosing instead to go into the arena carrying their given weapon and wearing only limited clothing and this Gladiator Leather Segmentata Arm Guard, preferring to rely mostly on offense to grant them victory.
+Some gladiators wore very little armor, choosing instead to go into the arena carrying their given weapon, limited clothing, and this Gladiator Leather Segmentata Arm Guard, preferring to rely on offense to grant them victory.

-Flexible and fast yet highly protective, this Praetorian Leather Cuirass is just the armor for a warrior who needs to stay mobile and light.
-Plus, its old-world Roman style and rich color makes it a great way for a warrior to show off some style too.
+Flexible, fast, and protective, this Praetorian Leather Cuirass is the armor for a warrior who needs to stay mobile and light.
+Plus, its old-world Roman style and rich color makes it a great way for a warrior to show off style, too.

-The armor a gladiator wore often depended on their type, although one of the more common pieces of gladiatorial armor was this Gladiator Scaled Leather Arm Guard.
-This scaled protector offers a modicum of defense, while also being quite lightweight.
+The armor a gladiator wore often depended on their type, although a more common piece of gladiatorial armor was this Gladiator Scaled Leather Arm Guard.
+This protector offers a modicum of defense, while also being quite lightweight.

 The Stainless Steel Lorica Segmentata is the armor that is pictured whenever the common person pictures a Roman soldier.
 This armor features an impressive look that is every-bit as protective as a series of metal plates appears.